Seneca-144100/IPC144NBB-ONLY-/Workshops/WS4/readme.md

 Add a double variable for the price and initialize it to `0.0`.

 #### Step 3
-In a switch statement based on the value of the argument, SKU jump to the case statement with the values of the SKU listed above.
-In each case set the price value to the listed price above and print the name and the price of the equipment in the shown format and go to a new line.
+Create a switch statement based on the value of the SKU argument.
+You need to have an appropriate case statement for each SKU listed above.
+In each case statement, set the price's value to the listed price above, then proceed to print the name and the price of the equipment in the shown format and go to a new line.

-If the SKU is not found in the cases listed, by `default` print the `Invalid Selection!` error message and go to newline.
+If the SKU is not found in the cases listed, your `default` case should print the `Invalid Selection!` error message and go to new line.

 #### Step 4
 Return the price value.